oliviawestmacottssw/SSW.Rules.Content/rules/do-you-use-an-analytics-framework-to-help-manage-exceptions/rule.md

 ---

-​The ability to see the overall health (performance counters, exceptions, data usages, page hit counts etc.) of your application ensures you are well in control of it and have all the necessary information at your hands to action any bugs or performance issues.
-An analytics framework allows you to do all of that in a consistent and centralised manner.    ​​An analytics framework puts you in control of your application and allows you to do the following:
+The ability to see the overall health (performance counters, exceptions, data usages, page hit counts etc.) of your application ensures you are well in control of it and have all the necessary information at your hands to action any bugs or performance issues.
+An analytics framework allows you to do all of that in a consistent and centralised manner.
+An analytics framework puts you in control of your application and allows you to do the following:

 - Capture, log and action exceptions
 - Analyse performance issues and identify bottlenecks